VisualComputing/nub/README_patterns.md

 Picking a node (which should be different than the scene eye) to interact with it is a two-step process:

-1. Tag the node using an arbitrary name (which may be `null`) either with [tag(String, Node)](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#tag-nub.core.Node-) or ray-casting:
+1. Tag the node using an arbitrary name either with [tag(String, Node)](https://visualcomputing.github.io/nub-javadocs/nub/core/Graph.html#tag-nub.core.Node-) or ray-casting:

    | Ray casting | Synchronously :small_blue_diamond: | Asynchronously :small_orange_diamond: |
    |-------------|------------------------------------|---------------------------------------|